syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/how-to/insert-sheet-programmatically-and-make-it-active-sheet.md

 Sheet is a collection of cells organized in the form of rows and columns that allows you to store, format, and manipulate the data.
 Using `insertSheet` method, you can insert one or more sheets at your desired index.
 Now, you can make the inserted sheet as active sheet by focusing the start cell of that sheet using `goTo` method.

-The following code example shows how to set the active sheet when importing an Excel file.
+The following code example shows how to insert a sheet programmatically and make it the active sheet.

 {% if page.publishingplatform == "aspnet-core" %}